Phando/CR_Animation_Nodes/README.md

 [Fizz Nodes](https://github.com/FizzleDorf/ComfyUI_FizzNodes)

-for the Prompt Scheduler
+- This is needed for the Prompt Scheduler

 [MTB](https://github.com/melMass/comfy_mtb)

-for the Animation Controller and several other nodes
+- This is needed for the Animation Builder and several other nodes

 ## Compatibility
 These nodes are designed to work with both Fizz Nodes and MTB Nodes.
 We are also looking at testing with Loopchain.